hypergol/hypergol/docs/source/tutorial.rst

 Training can be started with the provided shell script.
 As with other Hypergol functionalities, parameters can be passed from the command line or the script to the python code through the ``fire`` package's functionalities.

+Hypergol TensorFlow models have two identifiers embedded into the packaged models: "longName" "inputDatasetChkFileChecksum" these can be accessed with the ``get_long_name`` and ``get_input_dataset_chk_file_checksum`` functions respectively.
+Given these are TensorFlow functions you can extract the actual string with ``model.get_long_name().numpy().decode('utf-8')`` for example for the long name.
+The long name is <classname>_<traind_date>_<git commit hash> format which can be changed in the training script.
+Out of these the commit hash uniquely identifies the model the rest is only there for human readability reasons.
+The ``inputDatasetChkFileChecksum`` is the SHA1 checksum of the training dataset's ``.chk`` file.
+This can be verified with the ``sha1sum <dataset>.chk`` command or the ``shasum <dataset>.chk`` on a Mac.
+Both of these are included for data lineage reasons so the origins of an eventual output in a client can be traced back to the version of the training code and the data that was used.
+Because datasets store their entire lineage of dependent datasets, this can be traced back to the source of the data providing full end-to-end transparency over model decisions.

 One important issue: Datasets must be closed properly to generate their `.chk` file to be openable again.
 Therefore the entire `train/evaluation` loop runs in a `try/finally` block, and the :class:`TensorflowModelManager`'s ``finish()`` function is guaranteed to be called, this, in turn, calls the :class:`BaseBatchProcessor`'s ``finish()`` function and that closes the OutputDataset so it can be opened at a later stage for evaluation.

 The evaluation part is to debug the model at the early stages of the training.
 Large scale evaluation should happen parallelised through a dedicated ``Hypergol`` pipeline.